Secondary Securities Markets

 - Chicago Stock Exchange

 Although most stocks listed on an exchange are listed stocks for that exchange, an exchange can list the securities of any other exchange, if it so chooses.
-To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision referred to as unlisted trading privileges (UTP) that allows any exchange to list any securities listed on any other exchange.
+To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision, called unlisted trading privileges (UTP), allowing any exchange to list any securities listed on any other exchange.

 Buy or sell limit orders are entered into the system and crossed with matching orders.
 If there are no matching orders, then they are queued, first by price, then by date, as a bid or offer price.
 The list of all bids and offers constitutes the order book, and the current market quote is the best bid and offer.